Your Low-Stress Guide to Finding a Good Health Care Provider

 Do your best to keep it real about:

-Editor’s Note: The strategies presented in this issue of Womanly are designed to support you in managing your own stress and limit its negative effects on your health.
+Editor’s Note: The strategies presented in Issue No. 5: Stressed Out are designed to support you in managing your own stress and limit its negative effects on your health.
 However, sometimes we all need professional support to manage stress.
-We encourage you to seek support from a healthcare provider if you notice any of the following:
+We encourage you to seek support from a health care provider if you notice any of the following:

 • difficulty completing regular daily tasks